 7. Optional: If you would like to complete the GCC Track in one year, please state your reasons for doing so.

-The core objectives will be achieved through a combination of educational experiences, including coursework, attendance at Global Oncology Grand rounds, participation in either clinical, quality improvement, or research experiences, and presentation of one's work to others interested in global oncology.
+The core objectives will be achieved through a combination of educational experiences, including coursework, attendance at Global Oncology Lecture Series, participation in either clinical, quality improvement, or research experiences, and presentation of one's work to others interested in global oncology.
 The core objectives include:

 - To understand the unique challenges faced by under-resourced cancer patients globally